umr4nlp/umr-guidelines/guidelines.md

 ##  Part 2: From AMR to UMR

-UMR inherits the sentence-level representation, with modifications.
-Like AMR, the sentence-level representation of UMR is a single-rooted, directed, node-labeled and edge-labeled graph.
+UMR inherits the sentence-level representation of AMR, with modifications.
+Like AMR, the sentence-level representation of UMR is a single-rooted, directed, node- and edge-labeled graph.
 The nodes of this graph are UMR concepts, while edges represent UMR relations.

 ```
 Snt1: Edmund Pope tasted freedom today for the first time in more than eight months.